Getting started with Serverless AI endpoints: Deploy an nginx server with authentication

 ```bash theme={null}

-export ENDPOINT_IP=$(nebius ai endpoint get "$ENDPOINT_ID" \
+export ENDPOINT_URL=$(nebius ai endpoint get "$ENDPOINT_ID" --format json \

 ```